Aninstance/zws-wordpress-contacts-database/readme.txt

 This is a plugin to create and administer a contacts database and calculate the nearest contacts to any given UK postcode.

+The plugin is currently configured for UK addresses.
+If you are not in the UK and would but would like this configured for your own country of residence, please contact us at: https://www.zaziork.com/contact/

+= Example use case =

-An example use case: The plugin is being developed for use initially on a wildlife hospital website, to allow people to register as "wildlife ambulances".
+The plugin is being developed for use initially on a wildlife hospital website, to allow people to register as "wildlife ambulances".

 When a casualty is reported, the administrator enters the postcode, and is presented with the 5 closest contacts ("ambulances") to the casualty who are within their specified maximum travel distance.
 The casualty and the contacts are also plotted on a Google map.